Content from Introduction

 Introduction

-Understanding the impact of greenhouse gases on our environment is key to understanding software’s own carbon footprint.
-You will learn about the different kinds of greenhouse gases present in the environment, how they are emitted and measured, and what is being done by different organizations around the world to control and reduce these emissions.
+Understanding the impact of greenhouse gases on our environment is key to understanding HPC’s own carbon footprint.
+You will learn about the different kinds of greenhouse gases present in the environment, how they are emitted and measured, and what is being done by different organisations around the world to control and reduce these emissions.

-You will find out about the GHG protocol and what it means for green software practitioners.
+You will find out about the GHG protocol and what it means for green use of HPC.

 Key concepts